 Ahhh…summertime.
 Family vacations, lounging by the pool, picnics with friends, and back-to-school shopping.
-Whether you’re getting ready for school yourself, getting someone else ready for school, or just taking care of your own summer shopping, there are things that you can do before, during, and after your shopping trip to reduce your waste, improve our environment, and save money, too.
+Whatever summer shopping you are doing, there are things that you can do before, during, and after your shopping trip to reduce your waste, improve our environment, and save money, too.

 2. Organize what you already own.
+We’ve all watched those organization (and hoarding) shows on TV.
+How many times have you watched someone find more than one coffee maker or enough white T-shirts or tank tops to clothe everyone on the block?
+While most of us aren’t quite that organizationally challenged, we often have some area—a junk drawer, a pantry shelf, or a bedroom closet—that could use some attention.
 When you organize what you have, you’ll find things you can still use.
 This is also a great way to find the stuff you no longer want that you could sell or give away.

-3. Plan ahead and make a list.
+3. No matter where you are shopping, plan ahead and make a list.
 Going to the hardware store?
 Make a list.
 Going to a clothing store?
 Make a list.
-We make fewer impulse purchases when we shop from a list.
+We all know that we make fewer impulse purchases at the grocery store when we shop from a list—the same is true at other kinds of stores, as well.

 4. Shop for reused items first.
 Before you hit the mall, check the neighborhood garage sales or stop by thrift stores or secondhand shops.
 You can find clothes, shoes, appliances, books, toys, games, office supplies, household goods, DVDs, and more.

 5. Look for recycled-content products.
 Since it will soon be back-to-school season, paper is a great place to start.
-Recycled-content notebooks, loose-leaf paper, and printer paper are readily available, high-quality, and cost-competitive.
+The average American uses about 500 pounds of paper each year.
+Recycled content notebooks, loose-leaf paper, and printer paper are readily available, high-quality, and cost-competitive.
+According to the Environmental Paper Network, making new paper from recycled paper uses 31% less energy and creates 53% less wastewater than making the same paper directly from trees.
 And don’t forget recycled-content tissues and paper towels.
 These items are often on school supply lists.
+You’ll be teaching a great lesson to the whole class by sending recycled-content tissues or paper towels to school.

 9. Say “no thanks” to overly packaged items.
 Ask yourself, “If I buy this item, how many layers of packaging are going to go straight into my recycling or trash?”
 If your answer is more than two, see whether an alternative product is available that has less packaging.